cloudposse/atmos/website/docs/design-patterns/inline-component-configuration.md

 - Very simple stack and component configurations

-- All components are defined in just one place (in one stack manifest) - easier to see what is provisioned and where
+- All components are defined in just one place (in one stack manifest), so it's easier to see what is provisioned and where

 ## Limitations